conversejs/converse.js/docs/source/developer_api.rst

 get
 ~~~

+Parameters:

+* ``model`` either a `Backbone.Model` instance, or a string JID.
+* ``force`` (optional), a boolean indicating whether the vcard should be
+  fetched even if it's been fetched before.

-Returns a Promise which results with the VCard data for a particular JID.
+Returns a Promise which results with the VCard data for a particular JID or for
+a `Backbone.Model` instance which represents an entity with a JID (such as a roster contact,
+chatbox or chatroom occupant).

+If a `Backbone.Model` instance is passed in, then it must have either a `jid`
+attribute or a `muc_jid` attribute.

 Example: